michal-h21/vim-zettel/README.md

   ```

   It will replace the original file contents with a path to the new wiki file,
-  so it should be used with temporaty files!
+  so it should be used with temporary files!